EU approves deals to boost trade with Latin America

 The European Commission, which negotiates trade deals for the EU's 27 member states, sees EU exporters to Colombia and Peru saving at least 250 million euros in duties a year within a decade.
 This agreement could boost Colombia's economic output by 1.3 percent and Peruvian output by 0.7 percent in the long term.

-The trade agreements also go beyond tariffs, to include intellectual property rights and liberalisation of services, benefiting sectors such as banking.
+The trade agreements also go beyond tariffs, to include intellectual property rights and liberalization of services, benefiting sectors such as banking.

 For the smaller, poorer economies of Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama, which also have trade deals with Washington, the accord should help in gradually moving away from banana and other fruit exports and building on successes such as Costa Rica's in making microchips.